MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/admin-settings-for-file-drag-drop-to-3p-storage.md

 ## Documentation for admins
 Admins should refer to the app description or 3P app documentation for information about App ID for this policy.

 - Currently, Box is the only supported app.
-Box should be contacted for its App ID.
+Contact Box for its App ID.
 - For new app support, contact your desired 3P storage provider for the compatible app.

 ## Documentation for developers (3P storage apps)